Braves vs. Phillies MLB Betting Odds, Trends & Prediction

 Braves vs. Phillies MLB BETTING PREDICTION

 Take the over.
-The over is 22-8 in the Braves’ last 30 games dating back to last season, which includes a mark of 10-3 in their last 13 road games.
-The over is also 14-6 in Atlanta’s last 20 games against National League opponents and is 15-6 in the Braves’ last 21 games against an NL East rival.
-On the other side, the over is 8-2 in the Phillies’ last 10 games played in the month of March and 8-3 in their last 11 games when listed as an underdog.
+The over is 12-5 in the Braves’ last 17 games dating back to last season, is 24-10 in their last 34 road games and is 13-5 in their last 18 games when facing a fellow National League East opponent.
+On the other side, the over is 5-2 in the Phillies’ last seven games against the Braves, is 10-4 in their last 14 games when playing Atlanta at Citizens Bank Park and has cashed in nine out of their last 12 games when they’re listed as an underdog.